 - state curriculums. require work

-Because of the Sikh Coalition’s persistence over several years, school officials in New Jersey and Texas have included Sikhs in their curriculum standards.
-This means that up to six million students in these states will have an opportunity to learn about Sikhs.
-The inclusion of Sikhs in the Texas standards is especially important because it has a ripple effect throughout the nation.
-Because Texas is the largest purchaser of textbooks in the United States, textbook publishers look to the Texas standards for guidance on content development.
-The textbooks of the future will not only include accurate information about Sikhs but also be sold to school districts nationwide.
+Because of the Sikh Coalition’s persistence over several years, school officials in six states have moved to include accurate information about Sikhism in their curriculum standards.
+This means up to 14 million students in these states have an opportunity to learn about Sikhs.
+The inclusion of Sikhism in these state standards will continue to have a ripple effect throughout the nation.